stephenberry/glaze/docs/variant-handling.md

 };
 ```

-### Tagged Variants with Embedded Tags (New!)
+### Tagged Variants with Embedded Tags

-Recent improvements allow variant tags to be embedded within the structs themselves, making the discriminator accessible at runtime without using `std::visit`.
+Variant tags may be embedded within the structs themselves, making the discriminator accessible at runtime without using `std::visit`.
 This provides cleaner, more maintainable code:

 ```c++
 // String-based embedded tags